sintefore/TimeStruct.jl/docs/src/manual/multi.md

 ## TwoLevel

-As described earlier, the main motivation for the `TimeStruct` package is to support multi-horizon optimization models.
+The main motivation for the `TimeStruct` package is to support multi-horizon optimization models.
 The time structure [`TwoLevel`](@ref) allows for a two level approach, combining an ordered sequence of strategic periods with given duration and an associated operational time structure.
 ```@repl ts